-The losses in stock markets around the world last month weighed on the Global Markets Index (GMI).
-This unmanaged benchmark that holds all the major asset classes (except cash) in market-value weights slipped 0.2% in January–the first monthly loss for GMI since August.
+The net change for the major asset classes was down last month, based on the Global Market Index (GMI).
+This unmanaged benchmark (maintained by CapitalSpectator.com), which holds all the major asset classes (except cash) in market-value weights, dropped 0.6% in January – the benchmark’s first monthly decline in the past three.

 Learn To Use R For Portfolio Analysis